 Use Disney Transport

-One of the best parts of staying on-property at Walt Disney World is that you have access to the Disney Transport.
-There are a ton of different ways you can get around the parks - buses, ferries, monorails, and even Minnie Vans.
-Using the buses to get from resort-to-park, or vice versa, is so so simple.
-We drove to the resort with our own car but decided against driving around and instead using the transport provided and it was so worth it.
-The buses are quite efficient as they know the quickest routes around property.
-An added bonus is that you get to bypass the Transportation and Ticket Centre which, if you've ever driven to Magic Kingdom, you'll know is a nightmare.
+One of the perks of staying on-property at Walt Disney World is that you have access to all Disney Transport.
+Believe it or not, there are a ton of different ways that you can get around the parks, be it by buses, ferry boats, monorails, or even Minnie Vans operated by Lyft.
+Using the buses to get from resort-to-park, or vice versa, is so simple.
+On our latest stay, we drove to the resort with our own car but opted against driving our car to and from the parks because the bus system was so much easier.
+The buses are quite efficient as they know the quickest routes around property and might even take lesser known or backstage routes to get you to the parks in good time.
+An added bonus of taking buses is that you get to bypass the Transportation and Ticket Centre which, if you’ve ever driven to the Magic Kingdom before, you’ll know is a nightmare.

 Download the My Disney Experience App